 Some of these chemicals are so strong, that some women can have allergic reactions and react in different ways.

 Another potential issue that can occur as a result of acrylic nails is during the removal process.
 Due to the strength of these bonding agents, it can pull your natural nail away from your finger.
 This allows the opportunity for bacteria to enter the nail cavity and the potential for infections.

 Once infection sets in, it can prove to be a nuisance to get rid of (especially if it is under the nail itself).
 Moreover, not only is the infection uncomfortable and painful, it can also affect the health and appearance of your nail.

 Even though the smell is not unfamiliar to those who frequent salons on a regular basis, when you are having acrylic nails applied to your own fingers, the intensity of the smell can become overwhelming.
 Some of our community members have even experienced nausea or dizziness.

-Hopefully by now you know where you stand on the acrylic nail debate.
-Acrylic nails look and feel fantastic with their strength and durability, however it can come at a cost with potential for infections and side effects.
+Hopefully, by now you know where you stand on the acrylic nail debate.
+Acrylic nails look and feel fantastic with their strength and durability, however, it can come at a cost with the potential for infections and side effects.

 If you know someone who is unsure about whether they should get some acrylic nails, please share this article with them using the social icons on this page.